soxueren/atsd/administration/compaction-test.md

 Data in ATSD is stored in the `atsd_d` table.

-Setup the ATSD compression, command depends on installed version of
+Setup the ATSD compression.
+The command depends on installed version of
 ATSD:

 ATSD Community Edition: